daj0606/SoftwareDevelopmentWarpSystem/README.md

 # CS2820 Fall 2025 WARP Project Code

-This is Benjamin Kleiman's version of WARP that will be used for CS:2820 in the year 2025.
+This is Dallas Jackson's version of WARP that will be used for CS:2820 in the year 2025.

 HW2 - Dallas Jackson: Added JavaDoc comments for Warp, Channels, and ChannelAnalysis